ToF-/Domain/README.md

 | :}
 ```

-What we have done so far:
+What we have seen so far:
-* we have composed together the `Either` monad with the `IO` monad, using the `ExceptT` monad transformer,
+* we can compose together the `Either` monad with the `IO` monad, using the `ExceptT` monad transformer
-* we can hold values and extract them into an `Either` data type,
+* we hold values in `ExceptT` and extract them when needed with `runExceptT`, yielding a `Right` or `Left` value
-* which means we can chain monadic functions on these values and benefit from the builtin bind (`>>=`) operation for `Either` values,
+* we chain monadic functions on these values with the bind (`>>=`) operation just like we would with `Either` values
-* when a function leads to failure, the chaining is shortcut and we get a `Left` value,
+* when a function leads to failure the chaining is cut short and we get an exception value: extracting it will yield a `Left`
-* we can also get values from IO operations, without having to use a distinct monad, by `lift`ing these operations into the `ExceptT` monad.
+* we also obtain values from IO operations `lift`ing these operations into the `ExceptT` monad
-* thanks to exception `catch`ing, when a failure occurs on the IO operation, we also get a `Left` value.
+* thanks to exception `catch`ing when a failure occurs on the IO operation we also get an exception value

 ## Program #3: A chain of actions that can fail gracefully